crizmo/KAnki/README.md

 - Access to the Kindle's filesystem
 - Basic knowledge of file transfer to Kindle

-### Installation
+### Running the Application

 1. Clone this repository or download it as a ZIP file
 2. Connect your Kindle to a computer via USB
-3. Create a directory on your Kindle where you want to install KAnki
-4. Copy the entire contents of this repository to that directory5
-5. Ensure the directory structure is preserved.
+3. Unzip the downloaded file ( Make sure the name is KAnki )
-6. Disconnect your Kindle and run the `kanki.sh` script using the terminal on your Kindle
+4. Copy the KAnki folder and the `kanki.sh` script to the `documents` folder on your Kindle

-## Running the Application

-1. Download And Unzip The Latest Release, Copy kanki And kanki.sh To The documents Folder On Your Kindle, Then Run!
+  - The KAnki folder should contain all the necessary files and subdirectories
+  - The `kanki.sh` script is the entry point for the application
+5. And done !
+  - Disconnect your Kindle from the computer
+6. Open the Kindle's home screen and run the KAnki app

 ## Development